On graphs with modularity zero or near-zero: Introduction

 \subsection{Definitions and preliminaries}

-Given a non-empty graph $G$ (with at least one edge), we give a modularity score to each vertex partition (or `clustering') : the modularity $\q(G)$ (sometimes called the `maximum modularity') of~$G$ is defined to be the maximum of these scores over all vertex partitions.
-For a set $A$ of vertices, let the \emph{volume} $\vol(A)$ or $\vol_G(A)$ be the sum over the vertices $v$ in $A$ of the degree $d_v$, also let~$e(A)$ or~$e_G(A)$ denote the number of edges within $A$, and for $B$ disjoint from $A$ let $e(A, B)$ or $e_G(A,B)$ denote the number of edges between $A$ and $B$.
+Given a non-empty graph $G$ (with at least one edge), we give a modularity score to each vertex-partition (or `clustering') : the modularity $\q(G)$ (sometimes called the `maximum modularity') of~$G$ is defined to be the maximum of these scores over all vertex-partitions.
+For a set $A$ of vertices, let the \emph{volume} $\vol(A)$ or $\vol_G(A)$ be the sum over the vertices $v$ in $A$ of the degree $d_v$, also let~$e(A)$ or~$e_G(A)$ denote the number of edges within $A$; and for $B$ disjoint from $A$, let $e(A, B)$ or $e_G(A,B)$ denote the number of edges between $A$ and $B$.
+Given a vertex-partition $\cA$, let $\delta_{ij}(\cA)$ be the indicator that vertices $i$ and $j$ are in the same part in the partition (so $\delta_{ii}(\cA)$ is always $1$).
+Also, denote by $e^{\rm int}_{\cA}(G)$ the number of edges in $G$ with both endpoints in the same part of $\cA$.